Dengue Treatment : Taking Care and Healthy Tips to Follow!

 Step 5: Learn About the Dengue Treatment

-Treatment in home is possible only if the patient meets these requirements.
+Treatment in the home is possible only if the patient meets these requirements.

 - No warning signs must be present.

-- Patient is able to consume sufficient fluids orally.
+- The patient is able to consume sufficient fluids orally.

 - Urine can be passed by the patient in at least every six hours.